 Depending on the presence or absence of nerve involvement it can be on of the two types.

-As noted before, type II is associated with nerve injury.
+Type II CRPS is associated with nerve injury.

-Trauma to the limb is the most common cause of type I CRPS accounting for more than 90% of patients with CRPS type I.
+Trauma to the limb is the most common cause of type I CRPS cases.

 - Surgical wounds